compiledpanda/wren/README.md

 # wren
 A data framework for client-first apps with optional server sync

+# Overview

+sync is hard because of conflict remove conflict resolution at the storage level and put it at the query level cqrs principles
+- write changes to an immutable log
+- one writer per log
+- logs can be sync'd
+- trump order of logs

 # Guiding Principles
 1. Applications _can_:
     1. Run initially and indefinitely in "offline" mode.
 Sync is 100% optional.